How will the new library be paid for?

 What will happen to the current building?

-The selectmen have created a Library Reuse Committee to help the Town determine what will happen with the current building.
+The Select Board has created a Library Reuse Committee to help the Town determine what will happen with the current building.
 Please refer all questions and comments about this topic to that committee.

 Will additional library staff be required at the larger location?